 *This post may contain affiliate links.
 For more information see my disclosure policy.*

 This recipe is for plain Jane vanilla donuts.
 But they are all basically made the same way.
 Mix, bag, squeeze, close to cook.
-The mix tends to be thick.
-Which is great for filling the mold in the machine, leads to less mess too.
+The mix tends to be thick, which makes for filling the mold in the machine to be super easy and less messy aw well.

 The great thing about this donuts is you can have an flavor icing you desire, we chose a maple flavored, homemade, wet/runny enough that I just dipped them in.
 My version of a Maple Dip from Tim Horton’s.